TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.storagestorageaccounts/storagestandardssdfornonpremvm-public.md

   "version": 1,
   "learnMoreLink": "https://docs.microsoft.com/azure/virtual-machines/windows/disks-types#standard-ssd",
   "description": "Upgrade to Standard SSD Disks for consistent and improved performance", "longDescription": "Because you are running IaaS virtual machine workloads on Standard HDD managed disks, we wanted to let you know that a Standard SSD disk option is now available for all Azure VM types.
 Standard SSD disks are a cost-effective storage option optimized for enterprise workloads that need consistent performance.
-Upgrade your disk configuration today for improved latency, reliability, and availability.", "potentialBenefits": "Improve disk latency, reliability, and availability using Standard SSD disks.", "actions": [
+Upgrade your disk configuration today for improved latency, reliability, and availability.
+Upgrading requires a VM reboot, which will take three to five minutes.", "potentialBenefits": "Improve disk latency, reliability, and availability using Standard SSD disks.", "actions": [
    {